1.1 The name of the Corporation is WITF, Inc.

 7.1 The Board, by duly adopted resolution, may establish standing and ad hoc committees from time to time, including an Executive Committee.
 The duties and functions of these committees shall be established by the Board.
 The Executive Committee shall have and exercise the authority of the Board in the management of the Corporation to the extent granted by the Board and permitted by law.

 7.2 The Chair of the Board shall appoint the membership and chair of the standing and ad hoc committees, each of which shall consist of two or more Directors.
+The Chair of the Board is an ex-officio member, without vote, on all committees.
 Non-Directors may serve on committees, although such persons may not constitute a majority of its members.
 The establishment of the Executive and any standing committees and the delegation thereto of authority shall not operate to relieve the Board or any individual Director of any responsibility imposed by law.

 7.3 Each member of any committee shall continue as such until a successor is appointed, unless the committee shall be sooner terminated by the establishing entity, or such member be removed from such committee by the establishing entity.